akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/withLog.rst

 Allows running an inner route using an alternative :class:`LoggingAdapter` in place of the default one.

-The logging adapter can be extracted in an inner route using :ref:`-extractLog-` directly, or used by directives which internally extract the materializer without sufracing this fact in the API.
+The logging adapter can be extracted in an inner route using :ref:`-extractLog-java-` directly, or used by directives which internally extract the materializer without sufracing this fact in the API.